CHN-beta/ovito/doc/manual/reference/file_formats/input/lammps_dump_local.rst

   User interface of the LAMMPS dump local reader, when attached to a :ref:`particles.modifiers.load_trajectory` modifier.

-Loads per-bond data from files written by the `dump command <https://docs.lammps.org/dump.html>`__ of the LAMMPS simulation code.
+For loading per-bond data from files written by the `dump command <https://docs.lammps.org/dump.html>`__ of the LAMMPS simulation code.

 .. _file_formats.input.lammps_dump_local.variants: